Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The River Falls Police Department operates under Wisconsin's Open Records Law.
-Copies are $0.25 per page for 8 1/2 x 11 and $0.35 per page for 11 x 17.
-The review process usually takes 10-14 working days to complete.
+Copies are $0.25 per page for 8 1/2 x 11.
+Other media fees are pursuant to the City's Fee Schedule.
+Requests are processed in the order in which they are received by police department staff.
 Complex reports may take longer.
 For further information click here.

 Obtain an open records request form.
 Click here to email staff with any questions you may have.

 Yes, fingerprinting is done for citizens of the City of River Falls between Monday through Friday from 9:00 a.m. - 5:00 p.m.
 There is a $35.00 fee for this service.
 You must bring your fingerprint card with you, have it filled out in black ink, and have a valid picture ID.
 Please call the Police Department at (715) 425-0909 to schedule an appointment.
 We cannot fingerprint for Wisconsin teaching licenses.
 Please go to the Wisconsin Department of Public Instruction for fingerprinting information.